Auto Accident Laws

 These kinds of accidents often result in injury or property damage, with one party seeking compensation for the damages caused by the other’s negligence.

 Motor vehicle accidents are, as the word accident suggests, unintentional.
 As a result, proving who is responsible can be tricky.
+Luckily, auto accident laws are in place to guide the process.
 Most states are what is known as tort, or at-fault, states.
 At-fault means one party will be held accountable and required to pay for accident-related costs.
 In no-fault states, however, each driver in an accident is responsible for covering their own losses through their insurance company.

 How your accident-related costs get paid depends on the type of accident you had, the state you live in, and the type of insurance carried by the parties involved.